jfornear/the-poet/README.md

 - [PoetryDB](https://poetrydb.org/) for providing the poetry API
 - The Angular team for the excellent framework and SSR support
-- Material Design team for the UI components
+- Angular Material team for the UI components